binomialhq/poly/doc/SPECIFICATION.md

 A Parameter List declaration is identical to a Field List in every way but one: that each element of the list is a Parameter, and thus introduces a Location attribute.
 All other considerations apply.
+Parameter Lists push a new scope into the symbol space.

 ### Prototyping